Love Roma

 Love Roma (ラブロマ, Rabu Roma) is a Japanese manga series written and illustrated by Minoru Toyoda.
-It was serialized in Kodansha's magazine Monthly Afternoon from 2003 to 2005 and published in five volumes.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 2002 to October 2005, and published in five tankōbon volumes.

 Plot

-In the middle of class, Hoshino asks Negishi to go out with him.
-Negishi refuses, so they settle on walking home together, to the amusement of the class.
-The next day, Negishi asks Hoshino to go out with her.
+In the middle of class, first-year high school student Hajime Hoshino suddenly asks his classmate, Yumiko Negishi, to go out with him, confessing his love for her.
+Negishi refuses, so they settle on walking home together, to the amusement of their class.
+The next day, spurred by Hoshino's candidness, Negishi asks him to go out with her, beginning what would become a romantic relationship that would last through the rest of their high school years.